Wint3rmute/baczek.me/content/about.md

 ## 🌌 The future?

-I've learned the basics of programming with C, then switched to high-level languages and technologies.
+I've learned the basics of programming in C, then switched to higher-level languages and technologies.
 My current self development plan is built around Rust.
 I'm aiming to combine my Linux knowledge and aerial systems design knowledge, to develop reliable and high-performance embedded and server applications.